The Most Important Questions To Ask When Choosing a Martial Arts School

 NEXT… Who is the instructor that will be teaching my child?

 This is a person your child will look up to as a role model, so make sure the values taught are aligned with yours.

 What is this instructor’s background?
-What’s their reputation like?
+What’s their experience?

 Look their personal profile up on social media… Are they cursing up a storm and posting photos of their weekend bender?

-The right martial arts program can change and improve your kids’ lives.
+The right martial arts program can dramatically change and improve your kids’ lives.